Evaluate your garage floor

 The solvent-based epoxies typically contain from 40 to 60 percent solids (epoxy).
 They penetrate and adhere well and are the choice of most pros.
 And they’re often available in a wide range of colors, which is one reason we chose this type for our demonstration.
 But they do have some drawbacks.
 The solvents are powerful and potentially hazardous; you MUST use a respirator (a 3M 5000 series respirator with an organic vapor/acid gas filter, or the equivalent in another brand).
 The respirator must fit tightly to your face so you don’t breathe the fumes.
 In addition, you must ventilate the garage well and keep other people away from the odors.

-Solvent-based epoxies also may be harder to find.
-Some paint specialty stores may carry them (Sherwin- Williams and ICI Dulux, among others), but otherwise you'll have to go to an industrial supply–type store.
-Check the Yellow Pages under “Paint, Wholesale & Manufacturers” or “Industrial Equipment & Supplies, ” or look online.
+Solvent-based epoxy floor coating also may be harder to find.
+Some paint specialty stores may carry them (Sherwin- Williams and ICI Dulux, among others), but otherwise you’ll have to go to an industrial supply–type store.
+Check the Yellow Pages under “Paint, Wholesale & Manufacturers” or “Industrial Equipment & Supplies,” or look online.

 Whether you’re working with solvent- or water-based epoxy, we recommend that you apply two coats to get enough build for long-term wear and durability.
 “Build” refers to the thickness of the dried epoxy film.
 Typically, an epoxy with a higher solid content will give a higher build.
 And, in general, prices tend to reflect the amount of epoxy in the mix—the more epoxy, the higher the build and the higher the price.